artarazavi/CTF/README.md

 # Reverse Engineering CTF challenge
-**challenge based on MAC OS architechture**
+## Install radare2
 Must have [radare2](https://github.com/radareorg/radare2) installed to run this
 ```
 $ brew install radare2
 ```
+## How to run CTF challenge
+**challenge based on MAC OS architechture**
-Clone this repo enter into the folder and run
+Clone this repo enter into the appropriate folder and run
 ```
 $ r2 crackme[#]
 -- AHHHHH!!!!
 ASSEMBLY CODE!!!!!!
 HOLD ME I'M SCARED!!!!!!!!!![some radare2 fortune]